cazala/synaptic/docs/testing.md

   atomics, applies per-tensor gradient normalization and Adam, and trains the last sixteen states of each rollout toward the target while learning growth, persistence, and damage repair from an in-place sample pool.
-The eight-sample regeneration curriculum ramps up from updates 512–1,024 until three healthy samples are damaged per batch.
-Its cuts include the demo button's four-cell-radius hole, and the learning rate decays only after update 2,048.
+The adaptive eight-sample curriculum advances only after seed-grown, retained, and damaged final states repeatedly meet target-relative image-error and living-cell-coverage criteria.
+Damage probability increases with measured repair confidence rather than elapsed updates.
+Its cuts include the demo button's four-cell-radius hole.
 Every eighth update streams its four tensors into Automata's live `GrowingNeural` simulation.
 A bounded health check automatically reseeds inference when hidden values run away, the grid saturates, or a formed organism collapses.
-  A three-stage curriculum indicator distinguishes seed growth, persistence, and regeneration.
-Damage controls and click-or-drag canvas erasing unlock only for the regeneration stage.
+  A three-stage curriculum indicator shows confidence percentages for seed growth, persistence, and regeneration.
+Damage controls and click-or-drag canvas erasing unlock only after growth and stability qualify.
 A bundled Twemoji picker and local image upload path convert alternate targets into centered 24×24 premultiplied pixel art, then restart training with fresh weights.
   The adjacent smoke page verifies numerical loss descent, varying rollout horizons, and that Automata accepts the exported artifact.